Finland joins NATO in major blow to Russia over Ukraine war

 Neighboring Sweden, which has avoided military alliances for more than 200 years, has also applied.
 But objections from NATO members Turkey and Hungary have delayed the process.

 Niinisto said Finland’s membership "is not complete without that of Sweden.
-The persistent efforts for a rapid Swedish membership continue.“ Finland even handed over its ratification of Sweden's application to Blinken as it joined.
+The persistent efforts for a rapid Swedish membership continue.“ Finland even gave its ratification of Sweden's application to Blinken as it joined.

+In Stockholm, Swedish Defense Minister Pål Jonson congratulated Finland and said he believed it would improve Sweden’s security but added that “it’s no secret that we would like to have concluded it hand-in-hand.”

 Earlier, Russia's Foreign Ministry said Moscow "will be forced to take military-technical and other retaliatory measures to counter the threats to our national security arising from Finland’s accession to NATO.”